rolandpj1968/collatz-play/docs/Chapter-1-Unbounded-Length-Increasing-Odd-Collatz-Sequences.md

-# Chapter 1 - Odd-Collatz Definition and Unbounded Increasing Odd-Collatz Sequences
+# Chapter 1 - Odd-Collatz Definition and Unbounded Increasing Odd-Collatz Subsequences

 In this chapter we provide an alternative formulation of Collatz sequences and prove an initial result about their behaviour.